Brandon-Lanier/weekend-jquery-salary-calculator/README.md

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.

-Thanks to everyone in the Adam's Cohort for your continued support during our first week of tier 2 in the program!
+Thanks to everyone in the Adam's Cohort for your continued support during our first week of tier 2!

 ## Support
-If you have suggestions or issues, please email me at [brandonjlanier@gmail.com]
+If you have suggestions or issues, please email me at [brandonjlanier@gmail.com](mailto:brandonjlanier@gmail.com)

 [Visit my LinkedIn Profile](https://www.linkedin.com/in/brandon-lanier-b5678b26/)